 - Save the date.
 Include a countdown and an exact hour of when certain products will go on sale.

-Subject line: Get ready for Black Friday.
+Subject line: “Get ready for Black Friday.”

 It’s best to begin sending emails about Black Friday well in advance — as early as a week prior.
-Start your sale early too, or simply use the time to increase awareness and anticipation.
+Start your sale early to stand out, or simply use the time to increase awareness and anticipation.
 Joe’s Jeans sent this email on the Tuesday before Black Friday.
 Since subscriber inboxes will be flooded closer to the weekend, starting early is a good way to get out ahead of the flood.

-Subject line: BLACK FRIDAY BEGINS!
-Up to 30% off
+Subject line: “Black Friday Begins!
+Up to 30% off.”

-Frank & Oak
+Save the date: Frank & Oak

 Whether you’re starting your sale earlier or sticking to a more traditional timeline, give readers a heads-up about what’s coming.
 It’s a way to drum up excitement and maybe get a better turnout for your promotion.
 Frank and Oak gives readers the option to schedule their savings with calendar shortcuts.
 Include a countdown timer in your next email so your subscribers will save the date.

-Subject line: Mark your calendar for Black Friday ????
+Subject line: “Mark your calendar for Black Friday.”

 - Announcement.
-The day is here.
+The day is here!
 Give subscribers a rundown of what your biggest promotions are for Black Friday.